8 Different Types of Crabs in California

 Photo by Chandler Cruttenden

 Have you ever wondered what types of crabs are in California?
-There are a variety of crabs that can be found along the California coast, from Dungeness crabs to red rock crabs.
+A variety of crabs can be found along the California coast, from Dungeness crabs to red rock crabs.

-Knowing which types of crabs in California are worth catching can make for a more enjoyable and successful fishing trip.
+Knowing which types of crabs in California are worth catching can make a fishing trip more enjoyable and successful.

 This blog post will discuss the different types of crabs in California and which ones are worth seeing.